Understanding Income Tax in India

 According to the Indian Income Tax laws, income from the following sources is deemed taxable:

-31st July – Last Date of Return filling for non-audit cases
+- 31st July – Last Date of Return filing for non-audit cases

-30th September – Last Date of Return filling for audit cases
+- 30th September – Last Date of Return filing for audit cases

 Salaried individuals can file their income tax returns basis their Form 16.
 Most of their income details are mentioned in their Form 16 issued by their employers.
 Our guide on Form 16 will help you understand all about the importance and filing with the help of Form 16.